J. Adam Ereli: Early life and diplomatic career

-Mr. Ereli earned a B.A. in History from Yale University in 1982 and an M.A. in International Relations from the Fletcher School of Law and Diplomacy of Tufts University in 1989.
-Before entering the Foreign Service, he worked as a journalist and human rights activist in Paris, France.
+Ereli earned a B.A. in History from Yale University in 1982 and an M.A. in International Relations from the Fletcher School of Law and Diplomacy of Tufts University in 1989.
+He worked as a journalist and human rights activist in Paris, France.

 In 1989, Ereli joined the U.S. Foreign Service.
 During postings abroad, he served in Africa and the Middle East, including in Cairo, Egypt; Damascus, Syria; Addis Ababa, Ethiopia; Sanaa, Yemen; and Baghdad, Iraq.
-In 2000–2003, Ereli was the deputy chief of mission at the U.S. Embassy in Doha, Qatar.
+From 2000 to 2003, he was the deputy chief of mission at the U.S. Embassy in Doha, Qatar.
 Ereli was sworn in as the 15th United States ambassador of the Kingdom of Bahrain on June 28, 2007, and held that post until 2011.

 During postings in Washington, he served as the director of the Office of Press and Public Affairs in the Bureau of Near Eastern Affairs, and as deputy spokesman of the Department of State (2003–2006).
-His final position at the State Department, after being ambassador to Bahrain, was as principal deputy assistant Secretary of State for educational and cultural affairs.
+His final position at the State Department, after being ambassador to Bahrain, was as principal deputy assistant secretary of state for educational and cultural affairs.